Reclaiming Autonomy in Mental Health

 BIPOC Mental Health — Unique Barriers Need Unique Solutions

 Our approach is a very pragmatic one.
-ATMC uses the tools that can be applied to the inner workings of the body, central nervous system, hormones, and brain function.
+ATMC uses the tools that can be applied to the inner workings of the body, the central nervous system, hormones, and brain function.
 Ours is a biophysical approach.
-Part of that is taking genetic and biophysical factors into account because these can in fact play a huge role in accelerating and easing the recovery process.
-Genetic polymorphisms that can affect drug metabolism is one area that we do not overlook.
+Part of that is taking genetic and biophysical factors into account because these can, in fact, play a huge role in accelerating and easing the recovery process.
+Genetic polymorphisms that can affect drug metabolism are one area that we do not overlook.

 We are indebted to many practices both modern and ancient including genetic testing, Chinese medicine, acupuncture, sauna cleanse as found in Nordic and Indigenous cultures, connecting with nature, neurotoxin removal, precise lab testing, the power of proper nutrition and supplementation, and many others which you can review on our services overview pages.4,11

-We are living in a toxic world to possibly the greatest levels ever experienced on planet earth.
+We are living in a toxic world to possibly the greatest levels ever experienced on planet Earth.
 The importance of de-poisoning the body cannot be overstated.6-9 The body must be addressed from the inside out for it to be the divine gift that it truly can be.
-That is why holistic detox, a wide variety of physical and psychological support, support for a clean and functioning gut microbiome, all play such a huge part of recovery at ATMC.
-Addressing these factors can give you the keys to claiming independence from medication, and freedom from symptoms.
+That is why holistic detox, a wide variety of physical and psychological support, and support for a clean and functioning gut microbiome all play such a huge part in recovery at ATMC.
+Addressing these factors can give you the keys to claiming independence from medication and freedom from symptoms.

 How ATMC Helps You Reclaim Your Life